 Data in Table 2-3 is summarized by mean and standard deviation to provide insight into sample spreads.
 Plant performance may have changed during the 4-year period of data provided.
 Notable periods include the Period of Performance – 12-month period during which the facility targeted the proposed new TRC limit of 0.53 mg/L while maintaining required bacterial effluent concentrations, and Post-Chlorination Upgrade – period after new chlorination system upgrades were constructed and fully operational.
 Due to these distinct operating periods, three facets of statistics are provided for this dataset summarizing information from:

 Entire dataset (Data Ranges specified in Table 2-2)

 Period of Performance (11/1/2015 - 11/1/2016) (See Table 2-3 footnote)

-Post-Chlorination Upgrade (Same as ‘All data’.
-Data requested for this assessment was for periods after 3/1/2016)

 Table 2-3 Detailed Data Provided by PLC Logs